Her Campus Logo Her Campus Logo

 Since going to college, my friend circle has grown and I have been exposed to different cultures and perspectives.
 Accepting that I needed to grow up and move on was difficult, but I needed to learn that life lesson.
 There is no point in waiting around for people to change.
 It’s not wrong or bad to outgrow the people you met when you couldn’t drive yet.
 People grow up and change; sometimes, that change knocks you all onto different paths.
 Acceptance is the biggest tool for recovering from an awkward friend breakup.

-Lainie Parker is a first-year member of Her Campus at the Texas A&M Chapter.
+Lainie Parker is a second-year member of Her Campus at the Texas A&M Chapter.
 She is a part of the Events and Writing and Editing Committee.
 In these committees, she writes articles and helps plan gatherings for our chapter.
-She is excited to write articles about her favorite books, must-watch movies, and personal experiences of her first year in college.
+She is excited to write articles about her favorite books, must-watch movies, and personal experiences in college.
 Lainie was born and raised in a town in East Texas called Lufkin.
 She graduated from Hudson High School with honors.
 Lainie is currently continuing her education as a freshman at Texas A&M University.
-She is in the process of switching majors to English and is excited to see what this path has to offer.
-With her undergraduate degree, Lainie hopes to work in publishing or attend law school.
-Lainie is also interested in minoring in Sociology.
+She is currently an English major with a Sociology minor.
+With her undergraduate degree, Lainie hopes to work in publishing.
 Lainie is a reader, cook, baker, movie enthusiast, and cat mom who loves to try new things.
 Some fun facts about her are that she can say the alphabet backward and has an encyclopedic knowledge of most mainstream book series.
 Lainie loves to hang out with friends when she isn’t napping between classes.
 Lainie is the epitome of an Aries and loves to learn more about her astrological chart.